 16 Clever Ways to Repurpose Things You’d Normally Throw Away

-Some of the “waste-not, want-not” mentality – known today as “upcycling” or “repurposing” – is simply common sense, such as using plastic grocery bags to pick up your dog’s poop.
+But actually, “waste-not, want-not” — known today as “upcycling” or “repurposing” — is simply common sense, such as using plastic grocery bags to line the bathroom trash.

-But grocery-turned-dog poop bags are just the beginning of what you can do with your trash.
-We’ve gathered some other ideas that can save you trips to the store, save you some money and even save your sanity.
+But that’s just the beginning of what you can do with your trash.
+We’ve gathered some other repurposing ideas that can save you trips to the store, save you some money and even save (some of) your sanity.

 To Entertain Your Kids (or Your Kids-at-Heart)